Shannon-Watts/netflix_analysis/README.md

 ![image](https://user-images.githubusercontent.com/100214297/170559212-75190924-06a5-4063-91dc-1d7164826f97.png)

-Research Questions:
+## Analysis :mag:

+Our ETL on the Netflix and IMDB data allowed us to conclude some very interesting analysis...

+We found some generally intersting things such as...

+We were also able to answer our research questions through running queries on our newly structred database.

 How many of IMDB’s top 1000 films are currently on Netflix?

 What is the corresponding IMDB score for these films, has Netflix missed any major top rated films?

 What genres are most common in IMDB’s top 1000?
 And what genres are Netflix currently showing?
 Possible suggestions for films to be added next month?

-## Analysis :mag:

-Our ETL on the Netflix and IMDB data allowed us to conclude some very interesting analysis...